Photo: Melissa Biggs, Centro

 Archaeologists were summoned.
 The carved stone disk had been uncovered that depicted the dismembered body of the moon goddess Coyolxauqhui, sister of Huitzilopochtli (sun god) and daughter of Coatlicue (the earth goddess).

 There was no mistake.
-After nearly 500 years, Mexico was about to uncover the great Templo Mayor, the focal point of the Aztec Empire.
+After nearly 500 years, Mexico was about to uncover the great Templo Mayor, the focal point of the Aztec Empire and the heart of Tenochtitlán.
 In the first five years archaeologists recovered more than 6,000 pieces from the site — the best of which are now on display at the museum.